Discovering Influential Factors in Variational Autoencoders: Conclusion

 \section{Conclusion}

 This paper explains the necessity of using mutual information of the input data and each factor as the indicator to estimate the intrinsic influence of a factor to represent data in the VAE model.
 The mutual information reflects the absolute statistical dependence.
-The second term in VAE objective and excess pre-set factors inclines to induce the mutual information sparsity and helps achieve influential, as well as ignored, factors in VAE.
+The second term in the VAE objective and excess pre-set factors inclines to induce the mutual information sparsity and helps achieve influential, as well as ignored, factors in the VAE.
 We have also proved that the mutual information also involves in the lower bound of the mean square error of the reconstruction and of prediction error of the classification.
-We design a feasible algorithm to calculate the indicator for estimating the mutual information for all factors in VAE and proves its consistency.
+We design a feasible algorithm to calculate the indicator for estimating the mutual information for all factors in the VAE and proves its consistency.
 The experiments show that both the influential factors and non-influential factors can be automatically and effectively found.
 The interpretability of the discovered factors is substantiated intuitively, and the generalization and classification capability on these factors have also been verified.
 Specially, some variants relevant to classification are found.
 The experiments also inspire the idea that we can using a small amount of top influential factors for the latter data processing tasks including generation and classification by still keeping the performance of all factors, just similar to the dimensionality reduction capability as classical PCA, ICA and so on.

-The VAE combined with mutual information indicator helps extract knowledge under the data and may be beneficial to extensive latter applications including blind source separation, interpretable feature learning, information bottleneck and data bias elimination.
+The VAE combined with mutual information indicator helps automatically find vairiants and extract knowledge under the data and it can be applied to various variants of the VAE including $\beta$-VAE (\cite{higgins2016beta}), FactorVAE (\cite{kim2018disentangling}), $\beta$-TCVAE (\cite{chen2018isolating}) and DIP-VAE (\cite{kumar2017variational}).
+It may be beneficial to extensive latter applications including blind source separation, interpretable feature learning, information bottleneck and data bias elimination.
 We will investigate these issues in our future research.